sudokar/generator-tf-module/README.md

 ### Maintainer

-This project is maintained by [sudokar](https://github.com/sudokar)
+This project is authored and maintained by [sudokar](https://github.com/sudokar)

 ### License